 You can lower your risk of cancer by being physically active every day, enjoying a healthy diet and maintaining a healthy body weight.
-Studies show being overweight, physically inactive and not eating well cause nearly one third of all cancers.
+Studies show being overweight, physically inactive and not eating well increases your risk of developing cancer.

 Physical inactivity increases your risk of bowel cancer and breast cancer, and possibly prostate, uterine and lung cancer.
 Being inactive also contributes to weight gain.
 Being overweight or obese also increases cancer risk.

 The good news is you can lower your cancer risk by being physically active.
 Physical activity regulates hormones such as insulin-like growth factor and oestrogen and affects the speed that food passes through the bowel, reducing contact with any potential carcinogens.
 It can decrease the risk of developing cancer as well as improving cardiovascular fitness, maintaining bone mineral density and reducing stress.

 Physical activity helps you maintain a healthy body weight and can improve energy levels and feelings of wellbeing.